Mission and Justice

 Parkside Pantry Update

 The idea for Parkside Pantry began after the pandemic started in March 2020 as we looked for ways to respond to our neighbors in need.
 Trinity’s Parkside Pantry officially opened in April 2021.
-Since then, we have given out 537 bags of non-perishable food as well as turkeys and other fixings at Thanksgiving time.
-Most of our food supply has come from the generous donations of Trinity congregation members as well as food drives in churches, schools and businesses in nearby towns.
+Since then, we have given out over 1400 bags of food as well as turkeys and other fixings at Thanksgiving time.
+We are open once a month for one hour and the average number of families we serve each month has gone up from 22 families per month in 2022 to about 40-50 families per month in 2025.
+We are extremely grateful for the support of everyone at Trinity who has helped make this possible as well as our partnership with the Food Bank of Western Mass which allows us to offer fresh fruits and vegetables as well as meat and dairy products!

 Trinity's Community Ministries